-The availability of a node application is monitored within a multistage process in which, at any time, the next stage is initiated if the stage that precedes it cannot exclude the possibility that the monitored application has failed.
+The availability of a node application is monitored within a two-stage process in which, at any time, the next stage is initiated if the stage that precedes it cannot exclude the possibility that the monitored application has failed.

-- The first stage in this monitoring process is performed through the exchange of messages. - In BS2000 systems, the second stage consists of an attempt to determine the status of the node application by accessing the corresponding job variable (with the base name of the KDCFILE). - The final stage consists of an attempt to access the KDCFILE of the monitored application in order to check whether the monitored application is still active.
+- The first stage in this monitoring process is performed through the exchange of messages. - The second stage consists of an attempt to access the KDCFILE of the monitored application in order to check whether the monitored application is still active.